The sensor is about 4”x 4”x 4” and weighs ¼ lb with the housing.

 Map overlays are only available in an area where we have sufficient number of sensors.

 You can download up to the last week data using the download button on the dashboard page.
 In order to access this page, you need to be logged in.

 You can also download the data from your local dashboard in google datastudio.

 If you are just looking for a vizualisation of past week data, the dashboard page also includes snapshot of the last week maps, and you can vizualize a specific sensor’s weekly data by clicking it.

-This is UTC, coordinated universal time.
+In the website dashboard, the time zone is UTC, coordinated universal time.

 To create a “nickname” for your device, you can use the following URL: